ArturVasilov/ItisPracticeProjects/README.md

 To checkout template project for the second task (gallery) use this git command:

-git clone -b images-task https://github.com/ArturVasilov/ItisPractiseProjects.git
+<i>git clone -b images-task https://github.com/ArturVasilov/ItisPractiseProjects.git</i>

 To checkout template project for the fourth task (testing) use this git command:

-git clone -b testing-task https://github.com/ArturVasilov/ItisPractiseProjects.git
+<i>git clone -b testing-task https://github.com/ArturVasilov/ItisPractiseProjects.git</i>